Zananz/LoRa-home-project/README.md

-An Raspberry Pi based LoRa-Gateway and code for some sensors
+An Raspberry Pi based LoRa-Gateway and code for some sensors!